Sunny with a Chance of Drugs: Keeping your kid away from the “hot” commodity

 Kokua Recovery can help

 Kokua Recovery is a program for adolescents ages 13-18 who struggle with substance abuse.
 The program is dedicated to providing students with experiences that ignite a positive change in their lives and create healthier habits.
 The nurturing environment fosters safe relationships and gives students the skills they need to seek personal growth and healing.
-Let us help your family today!
+Call us at 877-302-5022 and let us help your family today.